fabriziomaturo/functional-discounting-clustering/README.md

 Authors:
 Fabrizio Maturo - Department of Economics, Statistics and Business, Universitas Mercatorum, Rome, Italy. fabrizio.maturo@unimercatorum.it

-Annamaria Porreca - Department for the Promotion of Human Science and Quality of Life, San Raffaele University, Rome, Italy Unit of Clinical and Molecular Epidemiology IRCCS San Raffaele Roma, Rome, Italy.
+Annamaria Porreca - Department for the Promotion of Human Science and Quality of Life, San Raffaele University, Rome, Italy.
+Unit of Clinical and Molecular Epidemiology IRCCS San Raffaele Roma, Rome, Italy.
-Department of Mathematics and Physics, University of Campania Luigi Vanvitelli, Caserta, Italy

 Viviana Ventre - Department of Mathematics and Physics, University of Campania Luigi Vanvitelli, Caserta, Italy